carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 ```

 As we already have a `pyproject.toml`, `build` has everything it needs to create a
 wheel file.
-It can be called simply using
+It can be called simply using:

 ```bash
 $ python3 -m build
 ```

-This will create a new directory `.dist/` containing the following:
+This will create a new directory `./dist` containing the following:

 <code>
 &#128193; dist<br>